FredHutch/living-figures/hugo/content/post/what-are-living-figures/index.md

 having to install anything on your computer.

 **Easily save your work**
-After you've tweaked your visualization settings, or uploaded your own data, you can easily save a copy of your work as a new file.
+After you've tweaked your visualization settings, or uploaded your own data, you can easily save (or 'clone') a copy of your work as a new file.
 When you open that file, the app will launch with all of your changes saved.

 **Why does it take so long to load?**